VKudlay/GEGravity/README.md

 Alternatively, either download the `GEGravity/` folder or clone the repository and navigate to it, then open `GEGravity.Rprog` in RStudio.

-To see example of execution, theory, etc, open the .Rmd files in the `Vignettes/` subfolder from within RStudio.
+To see worked examples and a tour of the code's inner workings, open the .Rmd files found in the `Vignettes/` subfolder from within RStudio.
+The .Rmd files can either be run interactively from within R or they can be knit into easily readable html files using the knitr package.
 To load in package data, run `data(...)`, i.e. `data(TradeData0014)`.
-The .Rmd files can either be run interactively from within R or they can be knit into easily readable html files using the knitr package.

 ## Funding
 Funding for this R package was provided by the Department for Digital, Culture, Media and Sport, United Kingdom.